Helping millions of people navigate the world of technology.

-One of the files inside the folder you are trying to delete may be open somewhere.
+• Check File Open Elsewhere: One of the files inside the folder you are trying to delete may be open somewhere.
 For example, it could be your computer or one of the computers in your network.
-Also, check if you’ve shared the folder with someone and whether they are using it right now.
+You can also check if you’ve shared the folder with someone and whether they are using it right now.
 Then, check again if you can delete the folder now.

-OneDrive is also available on the web as well as on mobile platforms like Android and iOS.
-Because all folders and files within remain in sync everywhere, and at all times, deleting a folder on one device should delete it on other devices too.
-So if you delete a folder inside OneDrive on Android, it shall be deleted on Windows too.
+OneDrive is also available on the web and on mobile platforms like Android and iOS.
+Because all folders and files within remain in sync everywhere and at all times, deleting a folder on one device should delete it on other devices, too.
+So, if you delete a folder inside OneDrive on Android, it will be deleted on Windows, too.

-While the steps to delete files and folders in Windows are as easy as eating a pie, Microsoft has written a detailed guide on deleting files and folders in OneDrive on Windows.
+While deleting files and folders in Windows is as easy as eating a pie, Microsoft has a detailed guide on deleting files and folders in OneDrive on Windows.
 It also explains how you can choose to delete a file/folder on your hard drive but not in the cloud and vice versa or delete it everywhere.
-That feature is called Files on Demand which can help save precious space on HDD/SSD.
+That feature is called Files on Demand, which can help save precious space on HDD/SSD.

 Fix One Drive Cant Delete Folder on Windows 10 4